xiexh20/ProciGen/README.md

 ### Camera Parameters
 We use the camera parameters from BEHAVE and InterCap to render the synthesized interaction.
 The camera intrinsic and extrinsic are saved in `<sequence>/info.json` file.
-For more details about reading and loading, please check `data.kinect_transform.ProciGenCameras`.
+For more details about reading and loading, please check [load intrinsics](https://github.com/xiexh20/ProciGen/blob/main/data/kinect_transform.py#L38), [extrinsics](https://github.com/xiexh20/ProciGen/blob/main/data/kinect_transform.py#L40).

 ## Synthesize ProciGen
 Coming soon...